PelionIoT/pelion-ready-example/README.md

 See guide at [TODO]

+#### Mbed Cloud Client v1.3.x SOTP-specific changes

+Mbed Cloud Client v1.3.x introduces a new feature called Software One-Time Programming (SOTP) that makes use of the internal flash of the MCU as an One-Time-Programmable section.
+It stores the keys required to decrypt the credentials stored in the persistent storage.
+Read more on this in the [porting documentation](https://cloud.mbed.com/docs/current/porting/changing-a-customized-porting-layer.html#rtos-module) under the RTOS module section.

+The flash must be divided into two sections (default 2, maximum 2) for your target.
+You need to modify the `mbed_app.json` file as follows:

+1. Add a section to the `target_overrides` with SOTP addresses and sizes.

+    Here is an example for the NUCLEO_L476RG board.
+Note that with these flash sectors, the SOTP region is placed at the last two sectors of the flash.
+You can find the memory map information in the reference manual of your MCU.

+    ```json
+        "NUCLEO_L476RG": {
+            "sotp-section-1-address"           : "(0x08000000+((1024-32)*1024))",
+            "sotp-section-1-size"              : "(16*1024)",
+            "sotp-section-2-address"           : "(0x08000000+((1024-16)*1024))",
+            "sotp-section-2-size"              : "(16*1024)",
+            "sotp-num-sections"                : 2
+        }
+    ```

+2. Add the macro definition to the "config" section.
+Note that the address and size macros are already provided.
+You only need to add the macro for the number of sections:

+    ```json
+        "sotp-num-sections": {
+            "help": "Number of SOTP sections",
+            "macro_name": "PAL_INT_FLASH_NUM_SECTIONS",
+            "value": null
+        }
+    ```

 ## Enabling firmware updates

 To enable firmware updates, a compatible bootloader needs to be added in the `tools/` folder.
 The process to merge the application with the bootloader currently only works when building with Mbed CLI.
 In the future, this combine process will be done automatically by Mbed tools.

 1. Compile [mbed-bootloader](https://github.com/armmbed/mbed-bootloader) for the platform and storage configuration used in this application.
-Place the binary in the tools folder.
+Place the binary in the `tools` folder.

 1. Add a section to `mbed_app.json` under `target_overrides` with the bootloader configuration.
 For example: